guillempuigcomerma/Exercise.github.io/goldenspear-backend/README.md

 * First of all, create db file with ```node sql.js``` .
 Useful command to restart and re-create the SQLite DB.
 * ```node app.js``` for simple setups.
-* I would recommend looking at [the pm2 module](https://www.npmjs.com/package/pm2) for running on a production server.

 # API Endpoints